sulaimonao/self_hosted_search_engine/README.md

 The Next.js UI includes an **LLM Assist** panel that:

-- Calls `GET /api/llm/models` to display the configured primary/fallback/embedder
+- Calls `GET /api/llm/models` to retrieve chat-capable models and the configured primary/fallback pair.
+The dropdown appears only when the backend detects at least one chat model and the selection is persisted in `localStorage` (`chat:model`).
-  models alongside the complete list detected from Ollama.
-The active chat model can be switched from the Copilot header dropdown and is persisted in `localStorage` (`chat:model`).
+- When no chat models exist locally and you set `DEV_ALLOW_AUTOPULL=true`, the UI surfaces an “Install model” banner that triggers the safe development-only `/api/llm/autopull` endpoint (prefers Gemma3, falls back to gpt-oss) and polls until the model is ready.
-- Surfaces a red inline banner when no local models are detected to suggest running `ollama pull gpt-oss` (or your preferred model) before retrying.
+- Adds a **Page context** panel that captures the active preview tab via `POST /api/extract` (Playwright + Trafilatura).
+When the selected model supports vision, a base64 PNG screenshot is attached and the next chat request automatically includes `{ url, text_context, image_context }`.
-- Checks `ollama --version`, `GET /api/llm/health`, and `GET /api/tags` to report whether the runtime is installed and reachable, including the Ollama host URL.
+- Assistant responses adhere to a strict schema, splitting **Answer** and collapsible **Reasoning**, and listing any citations returned by the model.

 Install and start Ollama locally (macOS example):